ARK: Answer-Centric Retriever Tuning via KG-augmented Curriculum Learning: Methodology

-Due to the inherent limitations of LLMs, specifically their focus on localized context, the constructed KG may exhibit lower edge density compared to traditional KGs, as only intra-chunk relationships are identified.
-To address this sparsity, we augment the graph by introducing undirected edges between entities whose embedding similarity exceeds a predefined threshold \(\tau\), thereby enriching the graph’s connectivity and facilitating more effective downstream retrieval. \paragraph{Cohesive Subgraph Extraction by Community Search}To capture neighborhoods most relevant to the input answer query, we employ community search, which identifies query-dependent subgraphs rather than global clusters.
+To capture neighborhoods most relevant to the input answer query, we employ community search, which identifies query-dependent subgraphs rather than global clusters.
 This aligns with our retrieval objective: surfacing context that is semantically close to the query yet hard to distinguish from true positives, thus serving as high-quality hard negatives.
 LLM-derived knowledge graphs are typically sparse, with edges concentrated within intra-chunk links, making purely topology-driven methods less effective.
 To address this, we adopt Personalized PageRank (PPR) seeded on query entities to extract semantically coherent communities.

--0.2in However, due to the sparsity of LLM-derived KGs, where edges are primarily confined to intra-chunk relationships, conventional topology-driven community search methods often fail to perform effectively.
+However, due to the sparsity of LLM-derived KGs, where edges are primarily confined to intra-chunk relationships, conventional topology-driven community search methods often fail to perform effectively.
 To overcome this limitation, we utilize PPR to assess and construct communities based on semantically aligned entities.
 We begin by extracting the positive query entities \(V_a\) from the answer and identifying their corresponding entities within the KG.
 Using these matched entities, we perform PPR based on the matched ones, formally defined as:

 Here, \(\operatorname{pr}(\alpha, \chi_{a})\) denotes the PPR value for the given entities \(a\) on KG \(G\), \(\chi_a\) denotes the indicator function of \(a\), \(\alpha\) denotes the teleport probability, and \(W = A^\top D^{-1}\) represents the normalized transition matrix based on adjacency matrix \(A\) and degree matrix \(D\) from graph \(G\).